Skip to content

 If you start to see struggles with falling asleep at bedtime, waking during the night, or early morning wakings, you may want to evaluate how much sleep your toddler or preschooler is getting in a 24-hour period.

 Yes!
 It’s perfectly normal to see some changes with sleep around 2 years old since your baby is now officially a toddler!
-I talk all about these sleep changes and how to manage them in my blog on the 2 Year Old Sleep Regression.
+I talk all about these sleep changes and how to manage them in my blog on the 2 year old sleep regression.

-3 year old sleep schedules
+3 year old sleep guidelines

-What is a sample schedule for a 3 year old?
+What is a sample schedule for a 3 year old? anchor

 I have two sample 3 year old schedules for you.
 Remember to reference these as examples rather than schedules to follow to the minute.